yaikobzeray/dev-journal/activity_log.md

 Organized the project board and closed stale issues.
 Good hygiene for the repo.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Friday, 19 April 2024 — Entry 3

+Set up Vite for a vanilla JS project.
+ES module support out of the box — no webpack config needed.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*